OriginQ/QPanda-2/README.md

 [![Build Status](https://travis-ci.org/OriginQ/QPanda-SDK.svg?branch=master)](https://travis-ci.org/OriginQ/QPanda-SDK)
-## QPanda
+## QPanda 2.0

 ![图片: ](https://images-cdn.shimo.im/BtuP6aVe0oo2jRlZ/image.png)

-Qpanda is a software used to deal with quantum circuits and experiments on various quantum computers.
+Qpanda 2.0 is a quantum software development kit used to deal with quantum circuits and experiments on various quantum computers.

-There are three processes in QPanda: initialization, compilation and running.
+There are three processes in QPanda: **initialization**, **compilation** and **running**.

+**Initialization**:

-**Initialization**:The initialization allows users to design different quantum circuits to deal with the corresponding problems.
+The initialization allows users to design different quantum circuits to deal with the corresponding problems.

+**Compilation**:

-**Compilation**:Compilation allows users to rewrite them to run on different backends (such as simulators, quantum chips, quantum chips of different companies, etc.).
+Compilation allows users to rewrite them to run on different backends (such as simulators, quantum chips, quantum chips of different companies, etc.).

+**Running**:

-**Running**: that is, the process of collecting results(classical information), depending on the design of the problem to do the corresponding operation.
-Some problems may depend on the results of a previous quantum program before they can be executed, and so on.
+that is, the process of collecting results(classical information), depending on the design of the problem to do the corresponding operation.

 ## The Design Ideas of QPanda